 If the username and directory you entered are valid you’re requested to enter your password:

-Once authenticated you can run the Get-MsolUser command again, and this time you should hopefully see the expected result:
+Once authenticated, you can rerun the Get-MsolUser command, and this time you should hopefully see the expected result:

 The PowerShell MSOnline Module

 The Get-MSOLUser command is part of the MSOnline PowerShell module.